yuce/teacup_nats/README.md

     end.
 ```

 ### Synchronous Connection

 Synchronous functions use the same signature as the corresponding asynchronous funcitons,
 but their namespace is `teacup_nats@sync` instead of `teacup_nats`.

+Connect, publish, subscribe and unsubscribe operations block and return either `ok` on
+success or `{error, Reason :: term()}` on failure.

 #### Sample